top of page

 4D ultrasound collects a time-stamped video of your baby in the womb, allowing healthcare specialist and researchers to record a video of your baby's movements.
 Like other ultrasound scans, 4D ultrasound uses high-frequency sound waves to generate images of organs and tissues inside the body.
 These sound waves are emitted by a special probe scanned by the sonographer, an NHS employee at the Rosie Maternity Hospital.

-Functional Near-Infrared Spectroscopy (fNIRS) is a non-invasive optical neuroimaging technique that assesses localised brain activation.
-It measures absorption of near infrared light within different areas of the cortex in response to our stimuli.
+Just after your baby is born, we use Functional Near-Infrared Spectroscopy (fNIRS) to record optical neuroimaging and analyse your newborn's localised brain activation.
+Our neonatal LUMO system is custom-made by Gowerlabs to measure absorption of near infrared light within different areas of the brain in response to stimuli.
 The more light is absorbed, the more oxygen is being used within an area, which indicates neural activity.
-The relative transparency of the biological tissue allows the near infrared light to capture these distinct absorption characteristics of oxy- and deoxy-haemoglobin concentration changes.
+Near infrared light can capture distinct characteristics of oxy- and deoxy-haemoglobin concentration changes.

 Neonatal Behavioural Assessment Scale is a tool that lets us listen to the baby’s voice right from birth through observing their behaviour and unique communication cues.
 Understanding baby’s early social signals and interpreting them along with parents gives us a glimpse to their emerging personality and preferences.